Quick Answer

 Tax Residency: The 182-Day Rule

-Banking: Keep your income flowing to a foreign account.
-[Wise](https://wise.com) works in India — you can use the card for daily spending and receive money in your home currency.
-Indian banks require an Indian address, phone number, and often a local income source to open accounts, making them impractical for short-stay nomads.
+Banking: Keep income in a foreign account.
+Wise works in India for daily spending.
+Indian banks require local address and income proof — impractical for nomads.

 Bottom Line

-India does not have a digital nomad visa, and one is not imminent.
-The e-Tourist Visa is what most remote workers use, it works fine for stays under 90 days, and the practical risk of working remotely on it is low.
-Stay under 182 days to avoid tax residency complications, keep your income offshore, and enjoy one of the most affordable and stimulating places to work remotely in the world.
+The e-Tourist Visa works fine for stays under 90 days.
+Practical risk of working remotely on it is low.
+Stay under 182 days, keep income offshore, and India is one of the best value remote work bases in Asia.

 *Last updated: April 2026*